transformerlab/transformerlab-docs/docs/install/install-on-remote.md

 For both platforms, once your pod is up and running, allow approximately 2 minutes for the initial setup to complete.
 This time is needed to install hardware-specific dependencies based on your selected GPU.
 :::

-### What Happens During Setup

-The initial 2-minute setup period installs:

-- GPU-specific drivers and libraries
-- CUDA dependencies matching your hardware
-- Performance optimizations for your specific GPU model

 ### Monitoring Setup Progress

 You can monitor the setup progress by: